Televisión Española: 1990s

 For the Barcelona 1992 Summer Olympics the Organizing Committee created a host broadcaster expressly, Radio Televisión Olímpica '92 (RTO'92), in order to guarantee that the international signal was produced objectively and impartially.
 RTO'92 managed the staff and the production and technical resources hired to RTVE, the Corporació Catalana de Ràdio i Televisió (CCRTV), and the EBU.
-With a workforce of 3,083 people –of which 800 were from TVE–, and over fifty mobile units –fifteen from TVE–, RTO'92 provided live coverage of all Summer Olympic sports for the first time ever –except for a few preliminary events–, some 2,800 hours of live television footage, to its international rights-holders.
+With a workforce of 3,083 people, 800 of whom were from TVE, and over 50 mobile units, 15 of which were from TVE, RTO'92 provided live coverage of all Summer Olympic sports for the first time other than a few preliminary events, as well as some 2,800 hours of live television footage, to its international rights-holders.
 Additionally, 500 TVE workers and eight mobile units were in charge of producing TVE's personalized coverage, with La 2 dedicating all its programming exclusively to the Games 24 hours a day.
-For Catalonia, TVE and Televisió de Catalunya (TVC) joined forces to broadcast the Games also in Catalan, creating the Canal Olímpic, a 24 hours channel in Catalan dedicated exclusively to the Games that occupied TVC's Canal 33 frequency.
+For Catalonia, TVE and Televisió de Catalunya (TVC) joined forces to broadcast the Games also in Catalan, creating the Canal Olímpic, a 24-hour channel in Catalan dedicated exclusively to the Games that occupied TVC's Canal 33 frequency.

-The 1992 Olympics were also the first in which a comprehensive coverage in high-definition television (HDTV) was attempted.
+The 1992 Olympics were also the first in which comprehensive coverage in high-definition television (HDTV) was attempted.
 The European HDTV broadcast of the Summer Olympics was managed by the joint venture "Barcelona 1250" created by RTO'92, RTVE, Retevisión, and PESA, with the financial support of the EEC and a workforce of over 300 production and technical staff.
 TVE was in charge of the planning and lay-out of the technical facilities, all the engineering and the provision of qualified personnel.
-A total of 225 hours and 45 minutes was broadcast in analog HD-MAC standard in 1,250 lines and 16:9 aspect ratio, with commentary in five languages –Spanish, English, French, German, and Italian– in addition to the non-commentary sound track, of eighteen different sports at seventeen venues, as well as the opening and closing ceremonies.
-Events from five venues were covered live –80% of the total broadcast time– and other events were recorded for a delayed broadcast.
+A total of 225 hours and 45 minutes was broadcast in analogue HD-MAC standard in 1,250 lines and 16:9 aspect ratio, with commentary in five languages (Spanish, English, French, German and Italian) in addition to the non-commentary sound track, of eighteen different sports at seventeen venues, as well as the opening and closing ceremonies.
+Events from five venues were covered live, 80% of the total broadcast time, and other events were recorded for a delayed broadcast.
 On-screen text and graphics were shown in HDTV for the first time ever.
 Nearly 700 viewing sites installed throughout Europe, including the fifty HDTV receivers installed in various pavilions at the Seville Universal Exposition, were able to receive the broadcast.

-On 1 December 1989 TVE international television service, on 12 February 1994 an all-sports channel, and on 15 September 1997 an all-news channel were launched.
+On 1 December 1989 TVE international television service, on 12 February 1994 an all-sports channel and on 15 September 1997 an all-news channel were launched.
 In 1993, stereophonic sound and a sound multiplex for the original language in foreign productions began to be available in the broadcast signal.